Recoskie/core/README.md

 *supports all first byte operations except Float Point Unit And Two Byte Instructions.

-Note Microsoft binaries have Setup Headers an MZ header then an PE header which defines the following values
+Note Microsoft binaries have Setup Headers an MZ header then an PE header then an OP header which defines the following values

 Magic